-This Peanut Butter Granola is nutty, mildly sweet, chock full of crunchy roasted peanuts.
+This Peanut Butter Granola is nutty, mildly sweet, full of crunchy peanuts.
 It's spiced with beautiful cinnamon and full of dried fruits and bitter-sweet dark chocolate.
 Such a fantastic combo of textures and flavors.
-This Peanut Butter Granola is everything that one peanut butter lover can desire and more.
+No wonder why it's one of my favorites.

 For this peanut butter granola recipe, you will need only a few simple pantry ingredients: